10 Cases of Extreme Writer's Block

 5. Harper Lee

-Harper Lee—a close friend of Capote's from childhood—will soon be publishing her second novel, Go Set a Watchman, at the age of 89.
-The book is a sequel of sorts to To Kill a Mockingbird, but it was written before it; no plans exist to publish any fiction she has written since 1960, assuming she's written any.
+Harper Lee—a close friend of Capote's from childhood—published her second novel, Go Set a Watchman, at the age of 89.
+The book is a sequel of sorts to 1960's To Kill a Mockingbird, but it was written before it; no plans exist to publish any fiction she wrote after 1960, assuming she wrote some.
 For a time, at least, we know she was working on a follow-up.
-One of the major theories as to why no follow-up has appeared is, of course, writer's block; as she complained to a friend a few years after To Kill a Mockingbird's publication, "I've found I can't write ...
+One of the major theories as to why no follow-up appeared is, of course, writer's block; as she complained to a friend a few years after To Kill a Mockingbird's publication, "I've found I can't write ...
 I have about 300 personal friends who keep dropping in for a cup of coffee.
 I've tried getting up at six, but then all the six o'clock risers congregate."

 6. Henry Roth